bluz71/vim-mistfly-statusline/README.md

 [customized](https://github.com/bluz71/vim-mistfly-statusline#highlight-groups-and-colors)
 if desired.

-Lastly, _mistfly statusline_ is a very light _statusline_ plugin clocking in at around 300 lines of Vimscript.
+Lastly, _mistfly statusline_ is a light _statusline_ plugin clocking in at around 300 lines of Vimscript.
 For comparison, the [lightline](https://github.com/itchyny/lightline.vim) and [airline](https://github.com/vim-airline/vim-airline) `statusline` plugins